MicroEJ/AbstractionLayer-Core-FreeRTOS/README.md

 ---

-_Copyright 2020-2021 MicroEJ Corp.
+_Copyright 2020-2023 MicroEJ Corp.
 All rights reserved._
-_This library is provided in source code for use, modification and test, subject to license terms._
-_Any modification of the source code will break MicroEJ Corp. warranties on the whole library._
+_Use of this source code is governed by a BSD-style license that can be found with this software._